 Interpol Orange Notice

-The Orange Notice is not an arrest warrant or request for extradition but serves as an alert to Interpol member countries to be on the lookout for individuals or entities associated with the potential threat described in the notice.
+Interpol Orange Notice is used to warn of an event, a person, an object, a process, or a place that is believed to pose a serious and imminent threat to public safety.
+However, this special notice is not an arrest warrant or extradition request but serves as an alert to Interpol member countries to be on the lookout for individuals or entities associated with the potential threat described in the notice.

 Ask about Interpol Orange Notice!